brusMX/linux-training/readme.md

         1. Deploy git code in dev machine
         1. Commit changes to code
         1. Publish changes to production server (Release work)
-        1.	(opt) Mount volume in personal computer (Mike Coleman’s demo)
+        1. Mount volume in personal computer

-7. ACS - 1h
+6. ACS - 1h
     1. Docker Swarm
     1. DC/OS

-8. Linux AppServices (Tuxedo)
+7. Linux AppServices (Tuxedo)
     1. Intro
     1. Demo deploying Wordpress from git

+8. Linux takeaways (MKTG) BRUNO OGUZ
+    1. Advantages of running linux on Azure
+    2. Keypoints where Azure is better than AWS
+    3. When to choose what Linux distro
+    4. When to use which container/orchestration technology
+        1. Open shift
+        2. Swarm
+        3. DC/OS
+        4. Marathon
+        5. Kubernetes